1uckyneo/jagdai/packages/jagdai/README.md

 })
 ```

-And in the return value of `create`, there is a `useCommand` field, which is also a Hook.
-You can use it to obtain the commands sent to the store within a component.
+The `create` return value contains a `useCommand` field, which is also a Hook.
+You can use it to access the commands defined in the store.

 ```jsx
 const Controls = () => {